artemave/REST-assured/README.markdown

 RestAssured::Double.create(fullpath: '/products', content: 'this is content')
 ```

-Now GET 'http://localhost:4578/products' will be returning 'this is content'.
+Now GET `http://localhost:4578/products` will be returning `this is content`.

 You can also verify what requests happen on a double, or, in other words, spy on a double.
 Say this is a Given part of a test: